- フランス語の独学での勉強法―それぞれのメリットとデメリット― - November 10, 2020

 What makes some languages harder to learn?

-Besides your own language background, some linguistic features of your chosen language also make it harder to get used to.
+Apart from your own language background, some linguistic features of your chosen language can also make it harder to grasp.

 Alphabet Writing System